Bulldog Mansion

 Bulldog Mansion (불독맨션) is a South Korean pop rock band from Seoul formed in 1999.
 Their name does not translate to "Bulldog Mansion"; rather, it is a phonetic approximation in Hangul, with the English name being used for their website and album art.
 They are most well known in the English-speaking world for their song, "Happy Birthday to Me" featured in the SamBakZa Flash cartoon "There she is!!
 Step 2 -- Cake Dance".

-The group is currently under hiatus as Lee Han-Chul pursues his solo career and projects.